FordhamMuseumApp/SwiftRepo/README.md

 These are the following **required** functionality:

+- [ ] Home screen with welcome and use information
+- [ ] Collection View that is populated with museum artifacts and info.
 - [ ] Table View that is populated with museum artifacts and info.
 - [ ] Main View controller has a tab bar that allows you to select between greek, roman, and etruscan search views.
 - [ ] Main View controller has a search view that filters artifacts